Worm4047/POI-Indentification/README.md

 1) The 'TOTAL' row is the biggest Enron E+F dataset outlier.
 We should remove it from dataset.
 	(As we have also already seen in outliers lesson os the class).
-Moreover, there are  4 more outliers with big salary and bonus.
-Two people made bonuses more than 6 million dollars, and a salary of over 1 million dollars.
+Moreover, there are  2 more outliers with bonus greater than 6000000 , they are removed and it results in increase in performance.
-Clearly.
-Ken Lay and Jeffrey Skilling made such money.
-So, leave these data points in(They being a POI) and examine it with others.

 ##2.
 Feature selection process
 ####I selected the following features : ['poi','salary','shared_receipt_with_poi','expenses']